Pan-American Highway: Peru, Ecuador, and Chile

 In Chile, the highway follows Chile Route 5 south to (Llaillay), a point north of Santiago, where the highway splits into two parts, one of which goes through Chilean territory to Puerto Montt, where it splits again, to Quellón on Chiloé Island, and to its continuation as the Carretera Austral.
 The other part goes east along Chile Route 60, which goes through the Andes to the Christ the Redeemer Tunnel, inside the Los Libertadores Pass.
 The Chilean-Argentinian border is located in the middle of the tunnel.

+Bolivia

+Bolivia’s access to the highway is primarily through Route 1 and Route 4.
+Bolivia is not on the main road of the highway.
+The Bolivian branch of the road passes through cities such as El Alto, Tarija, Potosí, La Paz, and Oruro.